maxpertici/menu-item-types/readme.txt

 Menu Item Types adds a new ACF location to target different types of menu items.

 == Changelog ==

+= 1.7 =
+* Fix : mitypes_init hook timing
+* Fix : buildin paragraph slug (maybe if you excluded it with the error, it will be back in your admin, sorry)
+* PHP 8.x required

 = 1.6 =
 * Fix : translation's notices